anshammer/food-facilities-challenge/README.md

 - **ASP.NET Core Web API:** For modern, high-performance REST service with good ecosystem and tooling.
 - **CORS:** I have Enabled to allow cross-origin requests from all origins since UI will be hosted on a different port, which is useful for development and testing purposes.
 In a production environment, this should be restricted to specific domains.
-- **Entity Framework Core:** Simplifies data access with LINQ and supports test-friendly in-memory DB.
+- **Entity Framework Core:** Simplifies data access with LINQ and supports test-friendly in-memory and file-based DB.
 - **Docker:** Ensures consistent behavior across environments and simplifies deployment.
 Tests are executed during the Docker build to verify the integrity of the codebase.
 - **xUnit:** Well-supported testing framework that integrates seamlessly with .NET.
 - **In-memory DB for tests:** Enables fast, isolated unit and integration tests without external dependencies.